ml-retrospectives/icml2020/_pages/07_gathertown.md

 description:
 ---

-During the whole duration of the Workshop, we have enabled a virtual [Gather Town]( https://neurips.gather.town/app/5163xhrHdSWrUZsG/ICBINB) for attendees to interact, socialize, meet new people and talk about research, either at the posters, at the breakout discussions, or at the virtual bar!
-To connect, simply click on the provided link.
+During the whole duration of the Workshop, we will enabled a virtual *Gather Town* for attendees to interact, socialize, meet new people and talk about research, either at the posters, at the breakout discussions, or at the virtual bar!
+To connect, simply click on the provided link (coming soon).

 <figure> <img src="../assets/img/gathertown/01_main_room.png" height="400" /> <figcaption>This is the main room, where your avatar will appear.</figcaption> </figure>